Mac Mini: Reception

-Reviews for the Apple silicon model were very positive in the media.
+Reviews for the initial Apple silicon model were very positive in the media.
 Wired praised its relatively low-cost affordability and its integration of Apple Silicon; the latter was assessed as efforts of significant performance and power efficiency enhancements.
 Null experimented the system to be "peppy and responsive" without any crashes; however, he panned the transitional disabilities of the Silicon which discontinued supports for Intel-era system extensions.
 Similarly, ZDNet wrote positively on the price, processor units, compact design, and quiet performance.
-Nevertheless, they argued over the expensive non-user-installable RAM and storage upgrades and the non-discrete-or-external GPU.
+Nevertheless, they argued over the expensive non-user-installable RAM and storage upgrades (the storage was later made modular in the M4 model) and the non-discrete-or-external GPU.
 Technical writers Samuel Axon (Ars Technica), Chris Welch (The Verge), and Jeremy Laukkonen (Lifewire) all gave high praises.
 Axon evaluated a positive grade on its high-quality performance and solid Legacy x86 macOS app compatibilities, citing the RAM and storage installment limitation as his chief element of criticisms.
 Agreeably, Welch emphasized appeals to the performance and the power efficiencies.
 In addition, he regarded negatively its external GPU incompatibility, low-quality speaker, and that it has fewer USB-C ports than the previous Intel model.
 Collectively, Laukkonen recited these debates.
+The M4 model also received much critical acclaim, including from sources such as The Verge and TechRadar which praised its modular internal SSD, allowing for user-performed storage upgrades.